onebeyond/rascal/README.md

 Refer to the [amqplib](http://www.squaremobius.net/amqp.node/doc/channel_api.html) documentation for further exchange options.

 **It's important to realise that even though publication emits a "success" event, this offers no guarantee that the message has been sent UNLESS you use a confirm channel**.
+Providing you use Rascal's defaults publications will always be confirmed.
 ```json
 {
   "publications": {